Delete Tradelines

 • You can safely monitor webhook delivery or poll tradeline status if your workflow requires confirmation of final deletion.

-• Treat the GraphQL response as confirmation of fraud close.
+• Treat the GraphQL response as confirmation of Closed Due to Fraud.

 • Treat the tradeline.deleted webhook as confirmation of final deletion sync.